dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 Because of that limitation, it is simply not possible to write a Dhall program that type-checks but then enters an infinite loop while evaluating.
 This is a valuable property for a configuration language.

-However, one can still work with a wide range of recursive types and functions in Dhall.
+Nevertheless, one can still work with a wide range of recursive types and functions in Dhall.
+Recursion must be encoded in a special way, ensuring _statically_ (before evaluation) that all recursive data structures are finite and all recursive functions terminate.
-This guide explains how to do that, walking through examples of progressively increasing difficulty.
+This guide explains how to do encode recursion in Dhall, walking through examples of progressively increasing difficulty.

 ## How to implement recursive types: a general recipe

-The main idea is to replace a recursive type definition by a more detailed description showing how a value of the recursive type may be constructed from simpler parts or from primitive values.
+The main idea is to replace a recursive type definition by a more detailed description (called a "recursion scheme") showing how a value of the recursive type may be constructed from simpler parts or from primitive values.
 That description will be _itself_ non-recursive, and so it will be accepted by Dhall.
 Then one needs to use a trick (known as the "Church encoding") that involves universally quantified types.
 That trick replaces a recursive type definition with an equivalent but more complicated type whose definition is _not_ recursive.